phpwomen/combell/CONTRIBUTING.md

 We warmly welcome contributions.

 If you have an idea for something new for the website, please create [an issue](https://github.com/phpwomen/combell/issues).
-In the title of the issue please start the title with `Suggestion: ` followed by a descriptive title.
-A contributor will comment to ask you clarifying questions and to assist you with getting the feature implemented.
+Give the issue a descriptive title that tells the problem you want to solve.
+Please use a label to tag your suggestion as `enhancement` or `question`.
+A contributor will comment to ask you clarifying questions and to assist you with getting the feature ready to be implemented.
+If you would like to make the contribution, you will be able to do that.

-Requests specific to the business of the PHP Women organization should be directed to [hello@phpwomen](mailto:hello@phpwomen.org).
+Requests specific to the business of the PHP Women organization should be directed to [hello@phpwomen.org](mailto:hello@phpwomen.org).

 ### How To Submit Changes

+We are so excited to have your help!

+Issues tagged with the label `Help Wanted` that aren't assigned to anyone, are available to be worked on.
+If an issue has gone quiet, we welcome you to comment and wake it up.

 New features and Bug Fixes should be added by creating a branch from master.
-We prefer a naming scheme that uses the feature and/or issue number in the name, like `contributing-md-issue-20`, `contributing-20`, `issue-20`.
+We prefer naming branches by using the feature and/or issue number in the name, like `contributing-md-issue-20`, `contributing-20`, `issue-20`.

 #### Pull Requests